-In recent years the health literacy is significantly contributing in prevention of NCDs as it empowers people to make preventive practices, decisions and treatment measures regarding their health status and it enable individuals to understand the impact of nutritional values, regular exercises and avoidance of harmful substances for their preventive measures of NCDs.[4]
-Health literacy involves five actions such as access, understand, approve, remember and use.
-These five actions are not achieved by single individual therefore needed to be happen in a collective group these can be influenced by community conversations, arts; printed material etc. [10] Formal education also contributes in health literacy as more than 80% of children in world accounts for receiving basic formal education.
+“In recent years the health literacy is significantly contributing in prevention of NCDs as it empowers people to make preventive practices, decisions and treatment measures regarding their health status and it enable individuals to understand the impact of nutritional values, regular exercises and avoidance of harmful substances for their preventive measures of NCDs”.[4]
+“Health literacy involves five actions such as access, understand, approve, remember and use.
+These five actions are not achieved by single individual therefore needed to be happen in a collective group these can be influenced by community conversations, arts; printed material etc”.
+[10] “Formal education also contributes in health literacy as more than 80% of children in world accounts for receiving basic formal education.
 This provides opportunities for children to learn concepts of health, including human biology and risk factors and determinants, and skills to find, appraise and understand information that will come to them from many sources over their lifetime.
-When the skills of reading and understanding information are applied to health, they are often called functional health literacy.
-[11] In Mali in Northwest Africa, it is challenging for individuals, communities and healthcare providers to prevent and manage diabetes, moreover, questionnaire related to health literacy in main local language of Bambara recognized that the above circumstances were due to poor level of health literacy among patients, to eliminate these effects peer-education program were initiated in which community leaders and health workers are trained by including community information sessions for mitigating risk factors such as obesity, hypertension in various languages for identification of signs and symptoms of diabetes, managing the condition, right medication and care.
-As a result, people experienced much better attitude towards the risk factors and symptoms favoring diabetes.[17]
+When the skills of reading and understanding information are applied to health, they are often called functional health literacy”.
+[11] “In Mali in Northwest Africa, it is challenging for individuals, communities and healthcare providers to prevent and manage diabetes, moreover, questionnaire related to health literacy in main local language of Bambara recognized that the above circumstances were due to poor level of health literacy among patients, to eliminate these effects peer-education program were initiated in which community leaders and health workers are trained by including community information sessions for mitigating risk factors such as obesity, hypertension in various languages for identification of signs and symptoms of diabetes, managing the condition, right medication and care.
+As a result, people experienced much better attitude towards the risk factors and symptoms favoring diabetes”.[17]
 Individual with accurate health literacy skills are more alert that exercise is advantageous for cardiovascular diseases and hypersensitivity, relative to patients with poor or insufficient health literacy skills.
 Heart failure disease managing program has been verified as effective in reducing readmission of heart patients.
 Walt D et al. 2004 conducted one study in which an education booklet was designed for patients with as the part of disease management program, they were tested earlier and later in the three months intervention and successful results were achieved in curing them.[18]
 Breast cancer recurrence in women with early stage disease is found to be associated with lower level of health literacy which leads to lower understanding and more variable estimated risks, however, high level of HL was linked with high information recall in patients with breast cancer.[19]
-Poor health outcomes, increased healthcare costs and health disparities has been linked with limited health literacy level.
+“Poor health outcomes, increased healthcare costs and health disparities has been linked with limited health literacy leve”l.
 [24, 25].
 To address these challenge, there has been increasing recognition of the possible digital communication tools for modification of health literacy and to empower individuals to take more active role in managing their health [26, 27].
 Digital communication tools have gained significant popularity and are increasingly being integrated into healthcare delivery systems such as mobile health apps, telemedicine , chatboots and online health information resources , ebooklets etc. Regardless of geographic location, socioeconomic status, or educational background these tools offer unique opportunities by reaching to the ppopulation widely .
 By leveraging the potential of technology, digital communication tools have the power to intensify health literacy and improve patient-provider communication which finally lead to better health outcomes.[28]

 2.4 ADVANTAGES OF HEALTH LITERACY